navnathdeshmukh45/Sigma-Web-Dev-Course-2024/README.md

 ### What is Scripting language?

-All <b>scripting languages</b> are programming languages.
+All <b> scripting languages </b> are programming languages.
 The scripting language is basically a language where instructions are written for a run time environment.
 They do not require the compilation step and are rather interpreted.

 ### 2.Advantages of Scripting language:-

-a.Easy learning.
+a.
+Easy learning.

-b.Fast editing.
+b.
+Fast editing.

-c.Interactivity.
+c.
+Interactivity.

-d.Functionality.
+d.
+Functionality.

 ### 3.Why JavaScript?